4 TIPS FOR SETTING UP YOUR LINKED IN PROFILE

 2. A little about yourself

-In the section called “summary” briefly describe what makes you you, your interests, hobbies, website, brand or business.
+The section called “summary” briefly describes what makes you you, your interests, hobbies, website, brand, or business.
 Generally anything that is connected to you.
 You can also include media such as video or pictures.

 Many people don’t put enough time and effort into creating their Linkedin profile.
 Often, they consider stating the name of their last employer as sufficient.
 Upgraded versions feature the dates of last employment, which, however, is not enough if you’d like to get the most out of Linkedin.
 Undeniably, mentioning all the positions relevant to your career and a short description to each of them is highly recommended.
 Your profile should contain all the information that your CV would – after all, it is the same, only in virtual/online form.
 By sharing this information, you are already optimizing your profile, because every word you use in your profile also works as a keyword and makes it easier for your profile to be found.
 Not only you can state your work experience but you can add any obtained certificates, completed courses, or special skills of yours.
 The tips mentioned above will increase the strength of your profile and will make it look professional and trustworthy.

 Even though the main purpose of Linkedin is to connect with other professionals, not many people benefit from its full potential.
 A good start for networking is to connect with your current and previous colleagues and continue with adding profiles that interest you, such as brands, companies, or HR professionals.
 You never know who will approach you or refer an interesting position that could completely change your career.
 Linkedin groups are also a great place for networking – become a member and get to know others.
 From time to time make sure to post, share and give “like” to other posts that caught your attention in order to keep engaged and visible.
 It can be a little time demanding but the results will manifest shortly.